anbarasiu/fluid/_posts/2020-08-14-self-organising-team.md

 -   Can self-manage by estimating timelines for the broken-down units of work and collating it.

--   Is committed to agreed timelines and takes ownership to place their work into the hands of the customer (for example, code deployed to production or communication loop with a stakeholder).
+-   Is committed to agreed timelines and takes ownership to place their work into the hands of the customer (for example, code deployed to production or closing a communication loop with a stakeholder).

 -   Can identify blockers/potential delays in delivery and flag them to the team.